wieslawsoltes/wavtoac3encoder/trunk/doc/ReadMe.txt

 * Loading and saving of all program settings.
 * Encoder presets.
 * Vary fast.
-* Optimized for modern CPU's.
+* Optimized for modern CPUs.
 * High-quality of output audio files.
 * Full UNICODE and ANSI support.
 * Natively supports x86 and AMD64 architectures.